 Look for platforms that trigger actions based on engagement signals:

-Pricing page visit: Launch retargeting campaigns
+Pricing page visits: Launch retargeting campaigns

-Content download: Alert sales for immediate follow-up
+Content downloads: Alert sales for immediate follow-up

 Email engagement: Trigger next-step nurture sequences